Welcome to the world of Ogless.

 If your PC is carrying out useful work when it is left unattended run only some of the less demanding saver effects or run savers at lower speed settings to reduce the effect of running them.
 A special 'low load' scheme is provided that can be used to reduce processor load.

 Graphics capabilities have come a long way from the first PC that supported two colors (black and green !) or at most four.
 Unfortunately Windows was devised when graphics cards that only had a very small amount of memory.
-Early versions only supported 256 colours at a 320 by 200 resolution - because of the 64K video memory limit.
+Early versions only supported 256 colors at a 320 by 200 resolution - because of the 64K video memory limit.

-Copyright © Ogless and Silurian Software 2008-2010
+Copyright © Silurian Software (silurian.com) 2008-2021